awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 - Install the latest stable version of Node.js.
 - Set up a shared configuration file with your credentials.
 For more information, see the [AWS SDK for JavaScript (v3) Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html).
-- Install dependencies by running `npm i`
+- Install dependencies by running `npm i` from the same path as this document.

 ## Tests